 For many people the issue is not the thyroid, it’s hepatic hypothyroidism also known as intrahepatic hypothyroidism caused by an injured fatty liver or NAFLD.
 The liver is one of the main sites of action for thyroid hormones, so if you have a hypothyroid liver, it does not properly respond to normal levels of thyroid hormones.
 NAFLD is very common and underdiagnosed.
 Recent studies have shown that 38% of middle-aged adults have a fatty liver and the symptoms of a fatty liver can be similar to the symptoms of hypothyroidism.
 The most common symptom of a fatty liver is fatigue.

 If you have a hypothyroid liver, thyroid hormones aren't processed properly.
-The liver plays a major role in activating thyroid hormone, converting the inactive storage hormone T4 into the active form T3 by deiodinase enzymes.
-Normally deiodinase-1 converts T4 to active T3, but if the liver is fatty, deiodinase-3 takes over increasing conversion of T4 to inactive reverse T3.
-The decrease in the T3 to reverse T3 ratio (T3/rT3) results in a downregulation of the hepatic thyroid hormone pathway.
+The liver plays a major role in activating thyroid hormone, converting the inactive form T4 into the active form T3.
+But if the liver is hypothyroid and filled with fat, it can’t convert thyroid hormone properly and creates more of an inactive thyroid hormone, reverse T3.

-At Atlanta Endocrine Associates, Dr. Scott Isaacs is a fatty liver expert and an expert in thyroid disorders.
-He strives to avoid the misdiagnosis of a thyroid disorder that can be inproperly treated with unnecessary medications and expensive supplements.
+At Atlanta Endocrine Associates, Dr. Scott Isaacs is a fatty liver expert and offers noninvasive diagnosis and state-of-the-art treatment.
 To learn more, contact the office in Atlanta, Georgia or request an appointment online.